What is the Missouri Virtual Instruction Program (MoVIP)?

 Who provides the online course software?

-MoVIP contracts with five online vendors to provide the software for courses.
+MoVIP contracts with seven online vendors to provide the software for courses.
 Our online vendors

 - Apex Learning